vasiaxe/vasiaxe/README.md

   Developing a spoiler classification model for live-action series and movies using both image and text inputs.
 The project uses CLIP embeddings for visual/text representation and Logistic Regression as a baseline classifier.

 - **Human vs Machine Generated Text Detector**
-  Building a Transformer-based text classification model using ModernBERT to distinguish between human-written and machine-generated text.
+  Building a Transformer-based text classification model using DeBERTa-v3 and stylometric features to distinguish between human-written and machine-generated text.

 I am open to collaborations, internships, and research opportunities where I can contribute and continue developing technically!